humanchimp/stable/README.md

 [![codecov](https://codecov.io/gh/humanchimp/stable/branch/master/graph/badge.svg?token=mYDCN5PRsc)](https://codecov.io/gh/humanchimp/stable)

-`stable` is a BDD test framework for javascript, built using some of that language's newer features, notably ES Modules and asynchronous generators.
+`stable` is a BDD test framework for javascript and TypeScript.
 It's designed to be self contained and simple to use.

 ## installation